AccumulateNetwork/accumulate/docs/developer/General_Architecture.md

 # General Architecture

-_This document works its way, loosely, from top to bottom of the flowchart depicted in __./General_Architecture.drawio__.
+_This document works its way, loosely, from top to bottom of the flowchart depicted in <code>__./General_Architecture.drawio__</code>._

 <span style='color:#88CC88'>

 > To assist in illustrating this documentation, green text herein will follow the life of a single transaction which has the following properties:
 > - The transaction was initiated by User A, who is the owner of Account A.
+> - The other person involved is User B, who owns Account B.
-> - The transaction is a sending of tokens to Account B (a donation, payment for a purchase, etc), which is owned by User B.
+> - User A is sending tokens to User B.
 >
 > This will follow the transaction in general theory.
-For a detailed description of how a transaction traces through the Accumulate system, see Transaction_Trace.md.
+For a detailed description of how a transaction traces through the Accumulate system, see <code>./Transaction_Trace.md</code>.

 </span>

 ## Client Application
 One or more users will interact with a client application, which is a DApp or other arbitrary piece of software implementing the Accumulate API.
 It can be thought of as an Accumulate client instance.

+Each client application is told where to send requests.
+Typically the destination will be some central load balancer at a URL such as "mainNet.defidevs.io" from which the request is forwarded to an automatically selected node.
+It could also be the address of a specific node.

 <span style='color:#88CC88'>

-> The user uses their client daemon to execute a transaction.
-The daemon uses JRPC to send the transaction request to a BVN for processing.
+> The user uses their CLI client application to execute a transaction.
+The application uses the Accumulate API to send the transaction request to a node for processing.
 > _Alternatively:_
 > The user uses an app on their smartphone to execute a transaction.
-The app sends that request to some server running an ABCI implementation, which then uses JRPC or some other RPC to send the transaction request to a BVN for processing.
+The app sends that request to some server running some application, which then uses the Accumulate API to send the transaction request to a node for processing.

 </span>